mit-dci/lit/WALKTHROUGH.md

 lit-af# break 1
 ```

 to non-cooperatively close the channel at the current state.
 The node who breaks the channel has to wait 5 blocks before they can use their money.
 The other node can spend immediately.
-After a cooperative close, they can both spend imediately.
-The `break` command does net need a connection to the other node.
+After a cooperative close, they can both spend immediately.
+The `break` command does not need a connection to the other node.